 Who we are & what we do

-I started The Dry Eye Company in 2005.
+I started The Dry Eye Zone in 2005.
 Prior to that, I worked for a decade or so in commercial jet leasing in London and San Francisco.
 In my younger days worked as a teacher and translator in Thessaloniki, Greece.
 My interests shifted to eyes and advocacy after experiencing unexpected and hard-to-treat eye problems after LASIK surgery in 2001.